 - Wet weather: What will you do if it rains?
 Can you move the event indoors?
 Make your wet weather policy clear to external stallholders and ticket holders.

 - Safety and security: Carry out a risk assessment.
 Consider how stewards will communicate with one another, and appoint first aiders.
 Think about any possible parking issues and inform local residents about potential noise.

 - Tickets: How much you charge involves balancing your need to raise money with how much the average family can afford.
 Sell tickets in advance and consider early bird offers and discounts for young children.

-- Publicise: Put up posters in local shops (editable posters are available at the PTA print shop).
+- Publicise: Put up posters in local shops.
 Display roadside banners a few weeks before the event - contact your local authority to seek permission.
 Send a media release to local papers and radio stations.